Elizabeth George

-Susan Elizabeth George (born February 26, 1949) is an American writer of mystery novels set in Great Britain.
+Susan Elizabeth George (born February 26, 1949) is an American writer of mystery novels.

 She is best known for a series of novels featuring Inspector Thomas Lynley.
-The 21st book in the series appeared in January 2022.
-The first 11 were adapted for television by the BBC as earlier episodes of The Inspector Lynley Mysteries.
+The 21st book in the series was published in January 2022.
+The first 11 were adapted for television by the BBC as earlier episodes of The Inspector Lynley Mysteries (2001).
+A later, separate four-part series entitled Lynley to be shown on BBC One began filming in 2024, starring Leo Suter and Sofia Barclay.

-Biography
+Early life

-Elizabeth George was born in Warren, Ohio, the second child of Robert Edwin and Anne (née Rivelle) George.
+Elizabeth George was born in Warren, Ohio, the second child of Anne (née Rivelle) and Robert Edwin George.
 She has an older brother, author Robert Rivelle George.
 Her mother was a nurse, and her father a manager for a conveyor company.
-The family moved to the San Francisco Bay Area when she was 18 months old as her father wanted to get away from Midwestern weather.

-She was a student of English, having received a teaching certificate from the University of California, Riverside.
-While teaching English in the public school system, she completed a master's degree in counseling and psychology.
+The family moved to the San Francisco Bay Area when she was 18 months old.
+She has described the family as "quite poor" and with little formal education, but recounts that her mother gave her an old Remington typewriter, and she began writing at the age of 7.
+She says: "I have always felt compelled to write.
+When I began reading the Little Golden Books as a 7-year-old, I knew that I wanted to write one, too.
+I wrote tiny stories like that in the beginning."
+She names Anne of Green Gables as one of the literary influences of her childhood.

+She received an Associate of Arts in 1969 from Foothill Community College in Los Altos Hills, California, a Bachelor of Arts in 1970 from the University of California, Riverside, a Master of Science in counseling and psychology in 1979 from the California State University, Fullerton and later attended the University of California, Berkeley.

 She received an honorary doctorate in humane letters from Cal State University Fullerton in 2004 and was awarded an honorary Masters in Fine Arts from the Northwest Institute of Literary Arts in 2010.
-She also established the Elizabeth George Foundation in 1997.

-George married Ira Jay Toibin in 1971 and they divorced in 1995.
-George is currently married to Tom McCabe.

 Career

-Her first published novel was A Great Deliverance (1988).
-It introduces Detective Inspector Thomas Lynley, in private life the Earl of Asherton, privately educated (Eton College and Oxford University); his partner Detective Sergeant Barbara Havers, grammar-school-educated and from a working-class background—both from Scotland Yard; Helen Clyde, Lynley's girlfriend and later wife; and Lynley's former school friend, the forensic scientist Simon St. James and his wife, Deborah.
+1975-1987 She taught English in high schools in Orange County, California (Mater Dei High School (Santa Ana, California), El Toro High School).

+George wrote three crime novels before being accepted for publication.

+1988-1990 She taught creative writing at colleges in Orange County, California (Coastline Community College, Irvine Valley College, University of California, Irvine).
+She then gave up teaching and become a full-time writer.